-Berkeley Connect is a one-credit (Pass/Not Pass) course offered within a participating department.
+In order to participate in the Berkeley Connect program, you enroll in a one-credit (Pass/Not Pass) course offered within a participating department.
 However, the course includes no homework, no exams, and no papers.
 To pass the course you need only attend and participate in all Berkeley Connect activities (small-group meetings, one-on-one advising sessions, and special events) and complete the required exit survey.

 Yes!
 We welcome all students: first-year students, sophomores, juniors, junior transfers, and seniors.
-If you are interested in a particular major but haven’t yet declared it, feel free to sign up for Berkeley Connect — it’s a great way to learn more about a major.
+If you are interested in a particular major but haven’t yet declared it, feel free to sign up for Berkeley Connect — it’s a great way to learn more about a field of study.

 4. If I have declared or am intending to declare a minor, can I participate in Berkeley Connect through that department?